wso2/docs-ei/en/micro-integrator/docs/references/connectors/servicenow-connector/servicenow-connector-example.md

 ## Configure the connector in WSO2 Integration Studio

-Follow these steps to set up the ESB Solution Project and the Connector Exporter Project.
+Follow these steps to set up the Integration Project and the Connector Exporter Project.

 {!references/connectors/importing-connector-to-integration-studio.md!}

 1. First let's create postRecord sequence and ReadRecord sequences.
 Right click on the created ESB Solution Project and select, -> **New** -> **Sequence** to create the Sequence.
     <img src="/assets/img/connectors/add-sequence.png" title="Adding a Sequence" width="800" alt="Adding a Sequence"/>

 2. Provide the Sequence name as PostRecord.
-You can go to the source view of the xml configuration file of the API and copy the following configuration.
+You can go to the source view of the XML configuration file of the API and copy the following configuration.
     ```
       <?xml version="1.0" encoding="UTF-8"?>
       <sequence name="PostRecord" trace="disable" xmlns="http://ws.apache.org/ns/synapse">